etemi1/SocialBuzz-Accenture-Virtual-Intership/README.md

 # DATA ANALYSIS PROCESS:
 Data Exploration and Data Cleaning
-I loaded dataset into Excel to explore the data and check that the data is consistent along rows and across columns.
-I
+I loaded dataset into Excel to explore the data and check the quality of the data.

+I made cell values in content table, category column consistent by capitilizing the first letter

+I Performed a left jon and merged reaction types table with Content table using TYPE as the matching column.

+I deleted unecessary columns for the purpose of this analysis.

+I merged the Profit table with users table to eliminate redundancy

+I changed and tranformed necessary data types.

 # Data Modelling
 Final Modelling